JJustJay/WHSTechNotes/journal.md

 # September 12, 2024
 For You: Maybe have instructions on the white board for more people to see, so people can have a better understanding.
 For Me: I did not need to go along with the instructions so I did not have any problems.

+# September 17, 2024
+This is a free week